vandamd/FP-Assignment/README.md

 # Further Computer Programming Assignment

 A web application that displays COVID-19 data across the United Kingdom.
-This uses data from <a href="https://coronavirus.data.gov.uk/">gov.uk</a>.
+This uses data from <a href="https://coronavirus.data.gov.uk/">gov.uk</a> and is built with <a href="https://plotly.com/dash/">Dash Plotly</a> .

 ## Usage